lindsaykwardell/lindsaykwardell/src/content/blog/grief-is-not-a-casual-thing.md

 image: "/blog/grief-is-not-a-casual-thing.jpg"
 tags:
   - Poetry
-snippet: It’s not something you pick up as a hobby, or go to watch at the movies.
+snippet: It's not something you pick up as a hobby, or go to watch at the movies.
 Grief is more than that.
 type: Poetry
 ---
 Grief is not a casual thing.

-It’s not something you pick up as a hobby,<br />
+It's not something you pick up as a hobby,<br />
 or go to watch at the movies.

-It’s not a snack, or a treat,<br />
+It's not a snack, or a treat,<br />
 or a get-rich-quick scheme.

-It’s not a mural on a building<br />
+It's not a mural on a building<br />
 or a meme shared by a friend.

-It’s not even a poem<br />
+It's not even a poem<br />
 written in a moment of clarity.

 No.